What Brexit Means for Masters Degrees, PhDs and Other Students

 The EU Settlement Scheme allows EU citizens who already live in the UK to start applying for settled status and keep some of the rights they had before Brexit.
 You can only apply if you arrived in the UK before 31 December 2020 and have until 30 June 2021 to do so.

 There are two statuses you can receive through the scheme:

 - If you have been living continuously in the UK for five years or more you may be eligible for settled status with no limit on the time you can remain in the UK

 - If you have been living continuously in the UK for less than five years you may be eligible for pre-settled status with the right to remain in the UK for up to five years (during which time you can become eligible to apply for settled status)

 Both settled status and pre-settled status allow you to live and study in the UK as you do now, though there are some limits on the amount of time you can spend outside the UK.
 See the UK Government Website for more information.

-If you want to take part in the EU Settlement Scheme you must apply before 30 June 2021.
+If you wanted to take part in the EU Settlement Scheme you must have applied before 30 June 2021.